-ABSTRACT
+6 ABSTRACT

-Access to quality drinking water is a major problem in rural settlements in Owo Local 7 Government Area (L.G.A.) of Ondo State, Nigeria where surface and ground water sources 8 (streams and wells) used for drinking are located near dump sites with faecal deposits.
-In spite of 9 this, few data exists on the microbiological safety of water sources in these settlements.
-10 Therefore, this study investigated the microbiological safety of drinking water from 10 rural 11 settlements in Owo (L.G.A), Ondo State Nigeria.
-Bacteriological analysis were carried out on 12 13 water samples (wells and streams) that served as sources of potable water in these settlements to ascertain the quality of drinking water in these communities.
-Water samples were examined for 14 total bacteria, total fecal coliform and total enterococci counts respectively.
-The detection of 15 16 Escherichia coli, Salmonella spp, Klebsiella aerogenes, Enterococci faecum, Pseudomonas aeruginosa and Staphylococcus aureus were assessed by various biochemical tests.
-Fecal 17 coliform contamination was detected in 35% of water samples (streams and wells) across the 18 rural settlements while faecal enterococcal growth was also detected in 35% of the water samples 19 20 from sample sources analyzed.
-The bacteriological loads of 65% of the sampled water from the different settlements were also found to be higher than the minimum value set for drinking water 21 by W.H.O.
-Hence, the results from this study established the need for improved community 22 access to potable water across these rural settlements by encouraging construction of toilet 23 24 facilities and provision of proper waste disposal system by Local Government Authorities.
-25 Proper health education and strict monitoring of sanitary practices in these settlements by local health officials is also recommended across environmental biosaftey and containment of likely 26 27 outbreaks in the nearest future.
+Access to quality drinking water is a major problem in rural settlements in Owo Local Government Area (L.G.A.) of Ondo State, Nigeria where surface and ground water sources (streams and wells) used for drinking are located near dump sites with faecal deposits.
+Therefore, bacteriological analysis were carried out on water samples (wells and streams) that served as major sources of potable water in 10 rural settlements of Owo (L.G.A), Ondo State Nigeria.
+Water samples were examined for total bacteria, total fecal coliform and total enterococci counts respectively.
+The isolates Escherichia coli, Salmonella spp, Klebsiella aerogenes, Enterococci faecum, Pseudomonas aeruginosa and Staphylococcus aureus were identified by various biochemical tests.
+Fecal coliforms were present in 70% of water samples (streams and wells) across the rural settlements while faecal enterococcal presence was also detected in 35% of the water samples from the same sample sources analyzed.
+The bacteriological loads of 65% of the sampled water from the different settlements were also found to be higher than the minimum value set for drinking water by W.H.O.
+Hence, proper health education and strict monitoring of sanitary practices in these settlements by local health officials is recommended for environmental biosaftey and containment of likely outbreaks in the nearest future.

-28 Keywords: Drinking water, faecal coliforms, Owo L.G.A, Nigeria, Faecal enterococci, rural
+Keywords: Drinking water, faecal coliforms, Owo L.G.A, Nigeria, Faecal enterococci, rural

-INTRODUCTION
+24 INTRODUCTION

-Access to safe drinking water is a basic human right as it is crucial to maintenance of 31 32 community health status [1,2].
+Access to safe drinking water is a basic human right as it is crucial to maintenance of community health status [1,2].
 Nations maintain optimal health and rural development of their communities by a continual, steady supply of safe drinking water to their population [1-3].

-33 However, drinking water is also the most important source of gastro-enteric diseases worldwide, 34 mainly due to the fecal contamination of raw water or recontamination of drinking water at 35 36 source and point of use [2-4].
-About two thirds of drinking water consumed worldwide is derived 37 from various surface water sources like lakes, rivers and open wells and it can easily be contaminated microbiologically by sewage or fecal discharges by animals or human [1-4].
-As a 38 39 result, water related diseases continue to be one of the major global health problems [2,3].
-It is estimated globally that 80% of all illnesses are linked to use of unsafe and microbiologically 40 poor water quality [5-7].
-41
+However, drinking water is also the most important source of gastro-enteric diseases worldwide, mainly due to the fecal contamination of raw water or recontamination of drinking water at source and point of use [2-4].
+About two thirds of drinking water consumed worldwide is derived from various surface water sources like lakes, rivers and open wells and it can easily be contaminated microbiologically by sewage or fecal discharges by animals or human [1-4].
+As a result, water related diseases continue to be one of the major global health problems [2,3].
+It is estimated globally that 80% of all illnesses are linked to use of unsafe and microbiologically poor water quality [5-7].

-In developing countries however, about 1.8 million deaths per year are attributed to 42 unsafe water, sanitation and hygiene, mainly through infectious diarrhea and gastro-enteric 43 44 infections [1,3].
-Gastro-enteric diseases remain a major killer in children as it is estimated that 17% of all child deaths under the age of 5 years in developing countries result from diarrheal 45 diseases [7-8].
-In developing countries such as Nigeria, most of the rural settlements are poor 46 with lack of access to potable water supplies and hence they rely mainly on rivers, streams, wells 47 48 and pond water sources for their daily needs [1,3,6-8].
-Water from these sources is used directly by the inhabitants and the water sources are faecally contaminated and devoid of treatment 49 before drinking [5-7].
-Consequently, a significant proportion of residents in rural settlements of 50 51 Nigeria are exposed to water-borne diseases and their complications [4,9].
-Pathogenic contaminants in these water sources are derived from animal and anthropogenic sources 52 including humans in these settlements and this is mostly encouraged in areas with poor standards of hygiene and sanitation [1,5].
+In developing countries such as Nigeria, most of the rural settlements are poor with lack of access to potable water supplies and hence they rely mainly on rivers, streams, wells and pond water sources for their daily needs [1,3,6-8].
+Pathogenic contaminants in these water sources are derived from animal and anthropogenic sources including humans in these settlements and this is mostly encouraged in areas with poor standards of hygiene and sanitation [1,5, 9].
 The sanitation crisis heightens when it is accompanied by poor health protection system associated with poor life standards of living common to many rural settlements in Nigeria [6].